-Usage Note: See Section 8.n, of this document for details on how this data type and the EIP data type are used in parent/child result linking.
+Implementation Note See Section 8.n, of this document for details on how this data type and the EIP data type are used in parent/child result linking.
 Use of data type CWE_CR for sequence 1 reflects a pre-adoption of HL7 Version 2.7.1 standards.

-Example: |625-4&Bacteria identified:Prid:Pt:Stool:Nom:Culture&LN^1^Campylobacter jejuni|

 PT – Processing Type